jakobmagiera/MidiToKeyPress/README.md

 # MidiToKeyPress
 A command line tool that converts a MIDI sustain pedal event to a key press event.

+It can be used in computer games to trigger in game functions like running, jumping, or pushing the gas pedal.
+For example, in the game, you could map the key 'R' to make your character run fast.
+You can run MidiToKeyPress to map the sustain pedal to 'R'.

+When you play the game now, pressing the sustain pedal will cause your character to run just like pressing 'R' on the keyboard.

 ## Installation

 Ensure you have [Java](https://java.com) installed.